-- Working on a final draft of the urban fantasy Fractions of Existence.
-Will probably self-publish in a few months.
+- PUBLISHED the urban fantasy Fractions of Existence.

 - Team member at Operation Awesome